AdobeDocs/commerce-learn.en/help/graphql-rest/graphql-schema.md

 ---
 # Schema language

-The queries and mutations we've worked with rely on a specific data graph being implemented at the server, which the GraphQL runtime consumes and uses to resolve the query.
+The queries and mutations used rely on a specific data graph being implemented at the server, which the GraphQL runtime consumes and uses to resolve the query.
 The GraphQL specification defines an agnostic language for expressing the types and relationships of your data graph.

 Here is an abbreviated type schema that supports the queries and mutations you've looked at so far: